For SEO and Content Agencies

 A different audit template per strategist.One Topical Audit.
 Every account.
 Same output format.

-Methodology that lived in a senior's head.Methodology codified in the platform.
+A playbook that lived in a senior's head.A playbook codified in the platform.
 Junior strategists deliver senior-grade work.

 QBR slides rebuilt from scratch every quarter.Authority Scorecard and Silo Analysis exports as the QBR backbone.
 Same format for every client.